How many matchings cover the nodes of a graph?

 \section{Abstract}

 Given an undirected graph, are there $k$ matchings whose union covers all of its nodes, that is, a {\em matching-$k$-cover}?
-A first, easy polynomial solution from matroid union is possible, as already observed in X.~Wang, X.~Song and Y.~Yuan, On matching cover of graphs, {\em Mathematical Programming}, {\bf 147}(1), (2014), pp.\ 499--518 and see also X.~Wang, X.~Song and Y.~Yuan, A note on Matching Cover Algorithm, arXiv:1612.00943, (2016).
+A first, easy polynomial solution from matroid union is possible, as already observed by Wang, Song and Yuan (Mathematical Programming, 2014).
 However, it was not satisfactory neither from the algorithmic viewpoint nor for proving graphic theorems, since the corresponding matroid ignores the edges of the graph.
-Therefore a first graph theory alternative was already suggested by Wang, Song and Yuan.

-We prove here, simply and algorithmically: {\em all nodes of a graph can be covered with $k\ge 2$ matchings if and only if for every stable set $S$ we have $|S|\le k\cdot |N(S)|$.} When $k=1$, an exception occurs: the condition $|S|\le |N(S)|$ for every stable set $S$ is not enough to guarantee the existence of a matching-$1$-cover, that is, the existence of a perfect matching.
-Clearly, in this case Tutte's famous matching theorem (W.~T.~Tutte, The factorization of linear graphs, {\em J. London Math.
-Soc.}, {\bf 22}, (1947), pp.\ 107--111) provides the right `good' characterization.
-The condition above then guarantees only that a perfect $2$-matching exists, as known from another theorem of Tutte (W.~T.~Tutte, The $1$-factors of oriented graphs, {\em Proc.
+We prove here, simply and algorithmically: {\em all nodes of a graph can be covered with $k\ge 2$ matchings if and only if for every stable set $S$ we have $|S|\le k\cdot|N(S)|$.} When $k=1$, an exception occurs: this condition is not enough to guarantee the existence of a matching-$1$-cover, that is, the existence of a perfect matching, in this case Tutte's famous matching theorem (J. London Math.
+Soc., 1947) provides the right `good' characterization.
+The condition above then guarantees only that a perfect $2$-matching exists, as known from another theorem of Tutte (Proc.
 Amer.
 Math.